ferranverdes/Notes-App-with-GitLab-SCA-SAST-and-DAST/README.md

 * **POST `/notes`** → Creates a new note and returns `{ title, description }`.
 * **GET `/notes`** → Retrieves a list of all existing notes.

-It is intentionally simple: no validation, no authentication, and no dependencies beyond what is strictly required.
+It is intentionally simple: no validation, no authentication, and no dependencies beyond what is strictly required, with certain vulnerabilities deliberately included to be reported by automated scans.

 ## ☁️ Cloud Deployment (GitLab + Pulumi + GCP)